yetanotherchris/yetanotherchris.dev/_posts/2016-02-15-powershell-the-good-parts.md

 - Inconsistently with semi colons at the end of the lines.
 - Casting is a complete beast.
-- String lookups and replacement is also not nice if you're not familiar with the .NET framework.
+- String lookups/replacements are also not nice if you're not familiar with the .NET framework.
 - No easy way to log output, even with the transcript commands.
 - A separate metadata file for modules - why not just use YAML (frontmatter) at the top or bottom of the file?
 - `-eq -neq -gt`.
 But there is actually a design decision behind this that makes sense, based on dash command line argument seperator and  having to maintain the > as a pipe.